 7. Volume Resistivity

 Method: Determined using an electrical resistivity tester under controlled temperature and humidity.
 Purpose: Ensures electrical insulation performance in cable and wire applications.
+In wire and cable QC, this test is the gate before plasticizer selection for wire and cable insulation — anything below ≥10⁹ Ω·m means you reopen the plasticizer spec.

 Why DOP Testing Matters